ONDA Protocol

 Stage A: Monotasking Check

-This step eliminates excess task-switching and prevents conflicts that strain the dACC.
+This step cuts down excess task-switching and the kind of conflicts that strain the dACC.

 The Hack: Select a single task (Core Vector).
 Set a timer for 50 minutes of deep work.
 Isolate all external distractors — disable notifications and close unnecessary tabs.